spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-interaction.md

 The process starts when a customer places an order.
 The Marketplace order obtains state *New*.
 ![State: New](https://confluence-connect.gliffy.net/embed/image/630bbd7b-66ee-475f-9d79-50a258b994b2.png?utm_medium=live&utm_source=custom)

-The table below provides an overview of the statuses that are displayed at this step:
+The following table provides an overview of the statuses that are displayed at this step:

 | ROLE | APPLICATION | STATUS |
 | ------------------------ | -------------- | ------------------- |